kaankarabakal-beep/rankine-cycle-optimization-tool/README.md

 ## How to Run

+Git and Python must be installed on your computer before running these commands.

+Open a terminal such as Command Prompt, PowerShell, Windows Terminal, or Git Bash.

-To run this project locally, first clone the repository:
+To run this project locally, first clone the repository.
+This will download the project folder to your computer:

 ```bash
 git clone https://github.com/kaankarabakal-beep/rankine-cycle-optimization-tool.git
 ```

-Then enter the project folder:
+Then enter the downloaded project folder:

 ```bash
 cd rankine-cycle-optimization-tool